Garment exporter Bangladesh faces $6 bln hit as top retailers cancel

 Bangladesh, the second-largest apparel producer after China, is set to lose roughly $6 billion in export revenue this financial year amid cancellations from some of the world's largest brands and retailers, two major industry bodies said on Tuesday.
 The two groups, which represent the vast majority of the readymade garment and knitwear manufacturers in the country, said cancellations were increasing daily amid coronavirus-driven lockdowns globally, and these risked jeopardizing millions of jobs in the poor South Asian nation.

 Low wages have helped Bangladesh build its garment industry, with some 4,000 factories employing 4 million workers.
-Garment exports accounted for $34.12 billion, or 84% of the country's overall exports of $40.53 billion, in the fiscal year ended June 30, 2019.
+Garment exports accounted for $34.1 billion or 84% of the country's overall exports in the fiscal year through June 2019.

 "We have large quantities of existing stock in our stores, our depots and in transit that is paid for", the statement said.
 "If we had not taken this action, we would be taking delivery of stock that we simply could not sell".
 Readymade garment makers face a similar hit, warned Rubana Huq, the president of the Bangladesh Garment Manufacturers and Exporters Association (BGMEA).

 Huq said some 1,048 factories that were part of BGMEA had reported that orders for over 900 million garments worth $2.9 billion had already been cancelled or were being held up.
-Sweden's H&M said that while it had paused placing new orders in Bangladesh and other countries, it had not cancelled orders already placed.
+H&M said that while it had earlier paused placing new orders, it had not cancelled any orders already placed.
+It would pay as agreed for goods ordered, it said in an email.

-"We are placing orders based on current forecasts and will continue to evaluate the situation on a daily basis," it said.
+"The substantial drop in global demand has a significant impact on our order placement at suppliers," it however cautioned.
+"We are placing orders based on current forecasts and will continue to evaluate the situation on a daily basis."
 Prime Minister Sheikh Hasina recently unveiled a $588 million package for the country's crucial export sector, asking companies to put the money towards paying workers.

 "This is not enough.
 The government should come up with more stimulus to save the country's biggest export sector," said Rezwan Selim, a director of BGMEA.
 Siddiqur Rahman, a top exporter who supplies H&M and Walmart among others, said the situation was dire.